 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Synchrony Financial.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how SYF stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Finance/Rental/Leasing industry.
+We show how SYF stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and All Other Nondepository Credit Intermediation industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.